mikeyang01/nd013-c2-fusion-starter/README.md

 configs_det = det.load_configs(model_name="fpn_resnet")
 ```
 The goal of this task is to illustrate how a new model can be integrated into an existing framework.
-The detection results is as follows:
+The detection results is as follows:<br/>
 <img src="img/detections data.jpg"/>
 The 2nd task is to Extract 3D bounding boxes from model response (ID_S3_EX2)
 In file loop_over_dataset.py, I set the attributes for code execution in the following way: